ingadhoc/project/project_closure_restrictions/README.rst

 This module ensures that:
 You can only close projects if:
     - They don't have any active task (we consider active task the ones in stages without option "folded")
-    - The related analytic account (contract) is closed

 Installation
 ============